philgentric/klik/src/main/resources/scripts/Readme.md

 All use python open-source code and models.

-Both face recognition and image similarity rely on launching MULTIPLE local HTTP servers that can be queried by the klik app from java, which means that the servers survive the klik app restarts.
-Note: there are multiple servers (on multiple TCP ports) because python does not support multithreading (well... not as well as Java!-) and the python HTTP server does not support queuing too well, so the klik java code will 'load balance' the requests to the servers.
+Both face recognition and image similarity rely on launching MULTIPLE local HTTP servers that can be queried by the klikr app from java, which means that the servers survive the klikr app restarts.
+Note: there are multiple servers (on multiple TCP ports) because python does not support multithreading (well... not as well as Java!-) and the python HTTP server does not support queuing too well, so the klikr java code will 'load balance' the requests to the servers.

 IMPORTANT WARNING: without proper hardware, this is probably not usable.
 For ML speed, you need a machine with a graphic card that can access enough RAM...
 (unified memory machines like an ARM-based MacBook work fine).
 Furthermore, these ML services use a lot of caches both in RAM and on disk (otherwise they would be horribly slow), so you need a machine with enough of both.
-In other words, if you use klik on a small/old machine without a keras-supported GPU and/or without enough RAM (say less than 16GB) and disk space (many GBs), simply do not use these features as they will be slow and/or may crash the app (or even the machine in extreme cases!).
+In other words, if you use klikr on a small/old machine without a keras-supported GPU and/or without enough RAM (say less than 16GB) and disk space (many GBs), simply do not use these features as they will be slow and/or may crash the app (or even the machine in extreme cases!).

 # Installation #

-ONCE: install tensorflow+keras enchilada
+Klik provides buttons in the "more settings" menu:
+- install the python-based ML libs
+- start/stop the servers
+-
+Otherwise here is the "manual" procedure:

 WARNING: tensorflow installation can be super tedious...
-YMMV

-Only provided here is a recipe that leverages the hardware acceleration (metal) for ARM64 Macs:
+YMMV Provided here is a recipe that leverages the hardware acceleration (metal) for ARM64 Macs
-(works on my MBP-M3)

-open a shell/terminal, type:

 brew install python@3.10

-/opt/homebrew/bin/python3.10 -m venv ~/venv-metal
+/opt/homebrew/bin/python3.10 -m venv ~/.klikr/venv

-source ~/venv-metal/bin/activate
+source ~/.klikr/venv/bin/activate

 pip install -U pip

+for macOS:

 pip install tensorflow-macos tensorflow-metal

+otherwise:

+pip install tensorflow tensorflow

-(assuming your shell is in the klik source code home directory:) cd ./python_for_ML
+(assuming your shell is in the Klik source code repo folder:)

+cd ./src/main/resources/scripts

 pip install -r requirements.txt

-# Usage

-Prerequisite: You need to go to the advanced preference menu of klik to enable the capabilities

-method1 (easiest!): klik in the dedicated button in the Launcher

-method2: ask klik to provide the command line in the preferences menu

-method3: "manually" start the python servers like this:

-AFTER a reboot: activate the virtual environment source ~/.klik/venv-metal/bin/activate

-Image embeddings python service : to start the image similarity embeddings servers, use the launch command:

 ./launch_image_similarity_servers.sh

-(to kill the image similarity embeddings servers:
-./kill_image_similarity_servers.sh)

-Face recognition servers : to start the face detection and face embeddings servers: open a shell/terminal, cd to this folder, type:

-source ~/.klik/venv-metal/bin/activate
-./launch_face_recognition_servers

-this will start several servers for respectively face detection (multiple flavors) and face embeddings

-to kill the face recognition servers:
-./kill_face_recognition_servers
+./kill_image_similarity_servers.sh

+or windows ps1 version

+./launch_face_recognition_servers.sh

+./kill_face_recognition_servers.sh

+or windows ps1 version

 ### Caveats ###

-*The python image reader is not tolerant to truncated images* (unlike a lot of jpeg decoders including ImageIO used by klik) which means that feature vector extraction will fail on such images.
+*The python image reader is not tolerant to truncated images* (unlike a lot of jpeg decoders including ImageIO used by Klik) which means that feature vector extraction will FAIL on such images.

 When using the "sort by image similarity" folder preferences, a few bad images in a folder can cause the whole scheme to hiccup seriously because the feature vector extraction will fail and everything is based on comparing images by their feature vectors.
 The good thing is: you will get error messages in the console.

-identify the wrong files and fix them (edit them or remove them!)
+Identify the wrong files and fix them (edit them or remove them!)

 ## How it works ##